crewml/crewml/README.md

 ## Pairing Level Rules
 * Pairing must start and end with same crew base.
 * If a Pairing doesn't end in the base add deadhead to the base or add Layover leg
-* FA TAFB (Time Away From Base) is considered
-* FA minimum pay guarantee is considered
+* All Pairings will have duties attached with it.
+Each duty will have one or more flights

-* Duty Level Rules
+## Duty Level Rules
-* Duty Period report time (brief time)can be 45 minutes domestic, 60 minutes international, 75 minutes international overwater before the flight departure time.
-Similarly release time (debrief) can be the same minutes after the flight arrival time.
-* Minimum and maximum overnight rest between duties in a pairing.
-* Maximum number of duties in a pairing.
-* Maximum pairing length in calendar days.
-* Duty period for FA Pairings can't exceed more than 18 hours
-* The 8-in-24 rule, which requires a longer overnight rest time (compensatory rest) if there are more than 8 hours of flying time in any 24-hour window.
-* Many more from government, labor union, and airline operational rules.
-* If a duty period doesn't follow one of the rules add Layover
+* 1. 45 minutes (brief time) added to flight departure time which will be duty period report time.
+* 2. 45 minutes (dbrief time) added to flight arrival time which will be duty period end time.
+* 3. A duty can have one or more flights attached to it. duty period end time is the last flight's
+* arrival time + 45
+* 4. Within each duty two consecutive flights are seperated by 15 minutes, sit-time.
+For the
+* duty period total time calculations, 15 minutes is substracted from the each flight's departure time
+* and 15 minutes is added to flight arrival time.
+* 5. Total duty period within a pairing is between 8-12 hours
+* 6. Layover added for the flight at the end of the duty if the duty ends not
+* in staring base origin airport and if the flight arrival time falls between 8PM and 6AM.

 ## Flight Level Rules
-* Each flight will have minimum and maximum number of FAs based on flight duration
-* Activity Builder – Build various activities for a given month
+* 1. A flight has one departure and one arrival airport in it.